-While the approach aims at a higher level of proficiency in the study of Literature, the teaching methodology acknowledges that the majority of learners in Swaziland are reading the Literature in a second/third language.
+While the approach aims at a higher level of proficiency in the study of Literature, the teaching methodology acknowledges that the majority of learners in Eswatini are reading literature in a second/third language.
 The programme of study should be taught in ways appropriate to their abilities.